-You should choose a specific type of companies and that choice should be based on a combination of who you are as a company and your customers.
-By making a choice, acting on it and positioning yourself in the market, you become recognisable.
+It is best to go for a specific type of company.
+The basis of that choice is a combination of who you are as a company and your customers.
+By choosing target groups, acting on them, and marketing yourself, you increase your recognition.

 - They can benefit from the knowledge of their type of organisation that you have gained from their “competitors” or industry.

 - They feel included.
 By nature, people want to be a part of a group, and preferably with groups that have similar characteristics.
 Join the club.

 Apart from recognition for your new customers, there are other reasons to choose target group selection.
 These lie more in the ability to differentiate yourself, the selection of your marketing strategy, the message you send to your target group selection, and the sales tactics you use.

 As said, new customers never just knock on your door.
 Your customer’s buying process has changed over the years, and today, about 60% – 70% takes place online.
 So you have to be findable and recognisable.
 There are a few more considerations that come into play with your potential customer that you should take into account in your direct approach:

 - How aware and competent are they in your field, in your services?
 Do they understand the background and value of your services, and can they do this themselves?